 Make minor but meaningful adjustments, including:

-• Turn on closed captions if your device supports it.
+- Enable closed captions if your device supports them.

-Tip: Learning new technology can intimidate you; stay patient, consistent, celebrate your progress, and don’t frustrate yourself when things go wrong.
+Tip: Learning new technology can be intimidating; stay patient, consistent, and celebrate your progress.
+Don’t let frustration get the best of you when things go wrong.

 Common Challenges and How to Overcome Them.

-Some older adults still face barriers to consistent use of video call apps even with well-prepared setups.
+Some older adults still face barriers to consistently using video call apps, even with well-prepared setups.

-These challenges include physical, cognitive, or emotional difficulties that caregivers need to manage with little creativity and patience.
+These challenges include physical, cognitive, or emotional difficulties that caregivers must manage with limited creativity and patience.

 Cognitive Impairment or Dementia.

-Seniors with memory issues or cognitive decline may forget how to use the app or get overwhelmed by too many buttons.
+Seniors with memory issues or cognitive decline may struggle to recall how to use the app or become overwhelmed by the numerous buttons.

 Solutions:

-• Use ultra-simplified interfaces like JubileeTV or GrandPad, explicitly designed for people with dementia.
+- Utilize ultra-simplified interfaces, such as JubileeTV or GrandPad, which are explicitly designed for individuals with dementia.

-• Enable auto-answer on specific apps or devices to connect calls automatically.
+- Enable auto-answer on specific apps or devices to automatically connect calls.

-A 2023 study published in the American Journal of Alzheimer’s Disease & Other Dementia found that older adults with or without dementia used video calls effectively during the COVID-19 pandemic when given the proper support, highlighting how essential simplicity and caregiver guidance can help seniors adopt technology.
+A 2023 study published in the American Journal of Alzheimer’s Disease & Other Dementias found that older adults with or without dementia used video calls effectively during the COVID-19 pandemic when provided with proper support, highlighting the importance of simplicity and caregiver guidance in helping seniors adopt technology.

 Poor Internet Connection.

-Unstable video or audio can quickly frustrate older users to the point of stopping using the app entirely.
+Unstable video or audio can quickly frustrate older users to the point of causing them to stop using the app entirely.

 Solutions:

-• Use an Ethernet connection for better stability when possible.
+- Use an Ethernet connection whenever possible for improved stability.

 Tech Anxiety or Lack of Confidence.

-Seniors typically fear breaking or doing something wrong, which can discourage seniors from trying video calls at all.
+Seniors often fear breaking or doing something wrong, which can discourage them from trying video calls altogether.

 Solutions: